 Like Irons, Your Hybrids Need a Good Fitting

 Lie is a primary influence on ball direction.
-Incorrect lie angles force the golfer to adjust or make swing
+Incorrect lie angles force the golfer to adjust or make a swing

 compensations to overcome misdirected ball flight that is, in effect, built into the set of clubs.